alyssavanerelli/grahami/maker/README.md

 - This is the first script to be submitted
 - Used 2 whole cores to run this

+  **output**
+  - `AnoGra1.1.maker.output`

 ---

 **2. `r1maker_bsh_n.sh`**
 - This is the next script to be submitted
+- This will train the gene model software `SNAP`
 - This will make some .gff files that are needed for `r1maker_gff.sh`
 - This will also make files needed for `r1maker_aug.sh`
 - Used the file with "n" because we did not use any filters for this run
+- Ideally want to use an aed of at least 0.25 and a length of 50 amino acids (`-x 0.25 -l 50`) - to give MAKER good gene models
+  - We did not get output when using these criteria so we used the `-n` flag which means no criteria

+  **output**
+  - `AnoGra1.1.maker.output/snap/braker`

 ---